Retained Primitive Reflexes

 About Rosalind

 Since 2005 I have been helping children with learning and behavioural challenges such as autism, dyslexia, ADHD and other sensory processing difficulties.
 I use an holistic, or whole child approach combining counselling with a development movement program, known as The Extra Lesson.
 This program addresses underlying immaturities in early development that are contributing to their learning and behavioural challenges.
-Sessions are available both online and at Moruya South Head.
+Sessions are available in person at Moruya South Head.

 Share this post